• Menu

 Typically the Spinners fly in groups over the top of the water, and sometimes collide with each other, falling to the surface.
 Also, on windy days, the spinners can be blown onto the surface, where trout will rise to feed on them.

 Often, fish will leap out the water to gobble these flies in mid air.
-Lastly, this pattern is used in may through to October.
+Lastly, you should fish this pattern from May through to October.

 To conclude, Brook Dun spinners are best in the bigger sizes.
 In addition Olive upright spinners tied in smaller sizes, would represent medium olive spinners, and blue wing olive spinners and others.